kubermatic/docs/content/developer-platform/service-providers/publish-resources/_index.en.md

     name: "$remoteClusterName-$remoteNamespaceHash-$remoteNameHash"

   related:
+      # unique name for this related resource.
+The name must be unique within one
+      # PublishedResource and is the key by which consumers (end users) can identify and consume the
+      # related resource.
+Common names are "connection-details" or "credentials".
+    - identifier: tls-secret
-    - origin: service # service or platform
+      origin: service # service or platform
       kind: Secret # for now, only "Secret" and "ConfigMap" are supported;
                    # there is no GVK projection for related resources